Maynor Honors College Overview For Faculty

 The Student Honors Council, the student representative body, meets weekly and organizes social, service, and academic events for honors students.
 In curricular matters, the dean consults the SHC to ascertain students’ perspectives and concerns.

 Honors students come to us in a variety of ways.
 Most are invited when they apply to the university.
-We invite students who have a weighted GPA of 3.5 and an ACT of 24 or an SAT of 1170 and above.
 Many of these students also are offered merit scholarships.
 Incoming students not automatically admitted may submit an application, including a personal statement and letter of recommendation, for admission.
 Current and transfer students also may apply.
 We expect a GPA of 3.5 and above from current and transfer applicants, as well as strong letters of recommendation and personal statements.

 Just like UNCP students in general, honors students are often first-generation college students.
 Although many qualify for admission at more selective institutions, they often cite the small class sizes, attention from faculty, and friendly nature of UNCP’s campus as the reasons for their choice.
 Honors students were successful high school students, and while many are well prepared for the collegiate academic environment, some are not as prepared.
 First-year honors students, in particular, may be concerned about their abilities to succeed.
 In order to meet the needs of all honors students, we strive to challenge them intellectually while supporting their transition to college and their progress through the curriculum in much the same way we do with non-honors students.